 & WakeMed Cary Hospital

-If chest pain worsens, lasts more than five minutes - especially when accompanied by weakness, feeling faint, shortness of breath, nausea and sweating - call 911.
+If chest pain worsens, lasts more than five minutes - especially when accompanied by weakness, feeling faint, shortness of breath, sick on stomach and sweating - call 911.
 You could be having a heart attack.
 Speedy treatment often means not only the difference between life and death, but also between disability and a return to an active lifestyle after a heart attack.